-Wastewater

-sludges can contain dozens of different types of persistent, synthetic chemicals which are not broken down in the normal heating or treatment process.
+Wastewater sludges can contain dozens of different types of persistent, synthetic chemicals which are not broken down in the normal heating or treatment process.
 These include chemicals used in industrial or consumer products, heavy metals, and even residues of human antibiotics that are present in our waste.
-EPA tracks the variety of chemicals measured in sludge, and is undergoing a
+EPA tracks the variety of chemicals measured in sludge,

-Music City Gold is a natural alternative to chemical fertilizers, and is safe for human or pet contact.
+MUSIC City Gold is a natural alternative to chemical fertilizers, and is safe for human or pet contact.
 It is a pelletized source of micronutrients that will restore your soil health and increase organic matter.
 Music City Gold will build soil structure and moisture retention, and the slow release of nutrients will sustain your plants throughout the growing season.

+Vegetable Gardens

-Vegetable Gardens Music city Gold Application Date Application Rate Additional Information Before planting 5 lbs per 100 sq ft.
+Application Date Application Rate Additional Information Before planting 5 lbs per 100 sq ft.
 Rake in and plant During growing season 5 lbs per 100 sq ft.
 Between plants, rake in lightly